srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

     ```
 </div>

-The subtopologies are then deployed as deployments (which in their turn create pods) in the cluster, and
-containerlab that runs inside each pod deploys the topology as it would normally do on a single node:
+The sub-topologies are then deployed as deployments (which in their turn create pods) in the cluster, and containerlab is then run inside each pod deploying the topology as it would normally do on a single node:

 ``` {.bash .no-select title="Listing pods in srl02 namespace"}
 kubectl get pods --namespace clabernetes -o wide